| | | | | |

 Ingredients You Will Need

 Organic Ground Turkey: I prefer to use organic ground turkey meat as it provides a healthier and more environmentally- friendly alternative to conventionally raised options.
 By choosing organic, you are supporting sustainable agriculture practices and improved animal welfare.
 You are also nourishing your body with better quality meat.
+I love Grass Roots Coop for all of my meats.

 Granny Smith Apple: Granny Smith apples have a light green skin and are firm and juicy.
 They have a tart, acidic-like flavor and are my apple of choice for this recipe.
 They do not brown quickly once cut.